-Preceded in death by his wife Helga, his parents, his oldest son Raymond, his great-nephew Alex and numerous aunts, uncles and cousins, Ronald leaves behind his daughter Loretta; son Richard and his wife Roxanne; son Terry; daughter-in-law and Raymond’s widow Gail; six grandchildren, including Aaron and his wife Ashleigh; Sarah and her husband Alberto; Michael and his wife Caryn; Benjamin, Daniel and Nathan; four great-grandchildren, including Ayden, Ethan, Adianna and Sebastian; two nephews, Bill and Jim, and their respective wives, children and grandchildren; and numerous cousins and friends.
+Preceded in death by his wife Helga, his parents, his oldest son Raymond, his brother Leon and sister-in-law Estelle, his great-nephew Alex and numerous aunts, uncles and cousins, Ronald leaves behind his daughter Loretta; son Richard and his wife Roxanne; son Terry; daughter-in-law and Raymond’s widow Gail; six grandchildren, including Aaron and his wife Ashleigh; Sarah and her husband Alberto; Michael and his wife Caryn; Benjamin, Daniel and Nathan; four great-grandchildren, including Ayden, Ethan, Adianna and Sebastian; two nephews, Bill and Jim, and their respective wives, children and grandchildren; and numerous cousins and friends.

 While we will all miss Ronald’s boisterous laugh, sense of humor, wise guidance and warm, loving hugs, we can find comfort in knowing that he and Helga are happily together again and are spreading their deep love to us all.